-No complaints received from customers or business partners due to leakage of information during the Year.
+No complaints were received from customers or business partners due to leakage of information during the Year.

 The Group strictly abides by the regulation regarding the collection, processing and use of the information collected from our customers and business partners.
 When signing a contract with a customer or a business partner, a term on confidentiality of their information will be included to avoid disclosure of their information.
-Employees are obligated to retain in confidence any information obtained in connection with their employment, including but not limited to trade secrets, client information, supplier information and other proprietary information.
+Employees are obligated to retain in confidence any information obtained in connection with their employment, including but is not limited to trade secrets, client information, supplier information and other proprietary information.

 Trademark is one of our valuable assets.
 We protect our logos by registration as trademarks in major operating markets such as Hong Kong, New Zealand, Canada, Europe and mainland China.
-To observe the law, we renew the trademarks before their expiry to ensure the legality of continued use of trademarks.
+We renew the trademarks before their expiry to ensure the legality of continued use of trademarks.

-Apart from trademark, we refuse to download or use any pirated computer softwares in order to further uphold intellectual property rights.
+In addition, we prohibit the download or use of any pirated computer softwares in order to further uphold intellectual property rights.